keerthireddymada/ros-week1/README.md

        main()
    ```
 3. **What does this code do?**
+   - `class PublishNumber(Node)`: defines a custom ROS node that inherits from the base Node class.
    - `rclpy.init(args=args)`: Starts the ROS 2 system.
    - `self.create_publisher(Int32, 'number', 10)`: Creates a publisher that sends `Int32` messages to the `number` topic.
    - `self.create_timer(timer_period, self.publish_number)`: Calls the `publish_number` function every timer_period seconds.